Grey31415/Twenny/README.md

 # Twenny

 A hardware screen timer to reduce eye strain during long hours of computer work.
+Twenny uses a 0.97 inch OLED screen in combination with a Node MCU ESP-12F micro controller to display a variety of timers, menus \[and even games :D \].
+A complete list of parts is available in the docs-file complete with affiliate links if you would like to support me and my projects ;) .

 ## 🛠️ Set Up